ADD CONDITION

 • If pregnant or breastfeeding, consult a health professional before use.

-Stop Use and Consult a Doctor
+Stop Use and Call Your Doctor

 • If condition worsens or symptoms persist for more than 7 days.